7 ways you can strengthen your internal communications in a modern world.

 Your business markets itself by communicating with the outside world.
-However, an often overlooked way of boosting your business performance and culture is by implementing a solid internal communications strategy.
+However, an often overlooked way of boosting your business performance and culture is to implement a solid internal communications strategy.

-The goal of creating a strong organisation, with a unified workforce, engaged in a common mission, can only be achieved when a quality two-way internal communications plan is executed.
+To create a strong organisation, with a unified workforce, you need a quality two-way internal communications plan.

 People are more likely to be passionate, proactive and contribute to their jobs if they understand how their work contributes to the business performance and bottom line.
-Employees should be listened to and should be given “a voice” within their businesses – specifically, line manager discourse with employees about key concerns or ideas promotes a more valuable relationship.
+Listen to your employees and give them “a voice” within their businesses.
+Focus on line manager discourse with employees and communicate key concerns or ideas for a more valuable relationship.
 The employee feels like his/her opinion matters and is valued.
 In turn, line managers tap into a valuable think tank and source of ideation.

 Here are a 7 ways tips on using internal communications to your advantage: